anupam2005/AzureCertificationPrep/README.md

 You can use the **Trust Center** to find documentation on all the various compliance standards Azure adheres to.
 You can use the Service Trust Portal to read the audit reports for any part of Microsoft's products, including Azure.

 **Azure Monitor** can accept data from almost any service *(Both Azure & on premise)*, in order to monitor their operation and health.
 You get a single dashboard to view all of the current metrics, or you can delve into the archived data through the interactive query language.

+**Azure Monitor** - Log data collected by Azure Monitor (formerly **Azure Log Analytics**) is stored in a Log Analytics workspace, which is based on Azure Data Explorer.
+It collects **telemetry from a variety of sources**and uses the **Kusto query language** used by Data Explorer to retrieve and analyze data.

 **Azure Service Health** notifies you about Azure service incidents and planned maintenance.
 You can use this information to take appropriate actions to limit any downtime.
 Azure Service Health can't receive data from any of your applications or third-party services.
 It is only for Azure.